 How to make a Cortadito Coffee at home?

-The process of making this flavor is simple and easy at home.
-To make Cortadito coffee you need espresso machine or any coffee maker.
-You can even use Aero press for Cortadito.
+Making this flavor at home is simple and easy.
+To make Cortadito coffee, you need an espresso machine or any coffee maker.
+You can even use an AeroPress for Cortadito.

 To make traditional espuma on Cortadito coffee, whip sugar with espresso.
 Add espuma before adding the milk.